awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

-# Restoring an Amazon EBS volume from a snapshot<a name="ebs-restoring-volume"></a>
+# Replacing an Amazon EBS volume using a previous snapshot<a name="ebs-restoring-volume"></a>

 Amazon EBS snapshots are the preferred backup tool on Amazon EC2 due to their speed, convenience, and cost\.
 When creating a volume from a snapshot, you recreate its state at a specific point in the past with all data intact\.
 By attaching a volume created from a snapshot to an instance, you can duplicate data across Regions, create test environments, replace a damaged or corrupted production volume in its entirety, or retrieve specific files and directories and transfer them to another attached volume\.
 For more information, see [Amazon EBS snapshots](EBSSnapshots.md)\.

-Use the following procedure to replace an EBS volume with another volume created from an earlier snapshot of the volume\.
+You can use the following procedure to replace an EBS volume with another volume created from a previous snapshot of that volume\.
 You must detach the current volume and then attach the new volume\.

 **To replace a volume**